CirculatoryHealth/PHENOMICL_downstream/README.md

 ### Data availability

 The whole-slide images used in this project are available through a [DataverseNL repository](https://doi.org/10.34894/QI135J "ExpressScan: Histological whole-slide image data from the Athero-Express (AE) and Aneurysm-Express (AAA) Biobank Studies").
-There are restrictions on use by commercial parties, and on sharing openly based on (inter)national laws, regulations and the written informed consent.
+The data used for this project are available through this [DataverseNL project](https://doi.org/10.34894/ZODL42). <br>There are restrictions on use by commercial parties, and on sharing openly based on (inter)national laws, regulations and the written informed consent.
 Therefore these data (and additional clinical data) are only available upon discussion and signing a Data Sharing Agreement (see Terms of Access) and within a specially designed UMC Utrecht provided environment.

 ### Acknowledgements